Muzammal01/SyncEnvVariables/README.md

 ## 📜 License

-This package is open-source software licensed under the MIT license LICENSE.
+This package is open-source software licensed under the MIT license.